wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 ### 3. Remarks
-Please note that some settings are also cached on the lightspeed servers, this causes existing shoppingcarts not to update.
-For example when changing the order of payment methods, old shoppingcarts will keep the old ordering.
-While testing changes these issues can be fixed by updating the shoppingcart by adding a new item or updating the quantity of a existing item.
+Please note that some settings are cached on the lightspeed servers, this causes existing shoppingcarts not to update.
+One of the places this can occur is when changing the order of payment methods.
+Old shoppingcarts will keep the old ordering from when they where created.
+While testing issues with "cache" can be resolved by updating the shoppingcart.
+This can be done by adding a new item or updating the quantity of a existing item.
 Newly created shopping cards after changing are not affected.